Vaskivskyi/ha-asusrouter/README.md

 Copy content of `custom_components/asusrouter/` to `custom_components/asusrouter/` in your Home Assistant folder.

 ## Usage

 After AsusRouter is installed, you can add your device from Home Assistant UI.

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=asusrouter)

+To connect to the device you need to provide the following data:
+- IP address or hostname
+- Username (the one you use for login in the Asus web panel)
+- Password

+You can also specify:
+- Port for the connection (if not provided, the default value `80` or `8443` will be used depending on the SSL settings)
+- Whether SSL connection should be used
+- Whether SSL certificate should be checked
+- Path to the certificate (if it is not added to the `Trusted Root Authorities`)

+If you are not sure about one of the settings above, please check your device settings in the web panel (`Administration - System - Local Access Config`).

+Integration options:
+- Enable device monitoring (defaults as `True`, will add sensors as listed in the next sections)
+- Enable device control (defaults as `False`, reserved for the further services and switches, not yet implemented)

 #### Selecting network interfaces for monitoring